 There’s no question about it: to preserve your healthy, beautiful smile, you have your work cut out for you.
 You need to brush your teeth twice a day and floss once daily.
-A top dentist in Dubai also emphasizes that you have to do both of them properly, too.
+A best dentists in Dubai also emphasizes that you have to do both of them properly, too.

 You will also have to watch what you eat and drink.
 This means avoiding or minimizing your intake of sweet, sugary, and sticky treats and beverages.
 You will also need to be careful of how you use your teeth: biting and chewing hard objects, whether edible or not, are big no-nos.